 Social Security Disability, the CARES Act, and Unemployment

-We find that a number of clients and potential clients of ours have had a lot of questions regarding other sources of income and how it may affect their eligibility for Social Security Disability Benefits, such as the CARES Act stimulus check and unemployment benefits.
-These benefits will not affect your eligibility, but may affect the amount of money you receive.
+We find that a large number of our current and potential clients have questions on whether other sources of income will affect their eligibility for Social Security Disability Benefits.
+Such instances of income may include the CARES Act stimulus check and unemployment benefits.
+Though these benefits will not affect your eligibility for SSI/SSDI benefits, they may affect the amount you receive.

 The CARES Act, passed in March of 2020, provided a full amount of $1200 per adult and $500 per dependent to individuals with and without disabilities, including those on SSI and/or SSDI.
-In order to have received these benefits automatically, you needed to have filed a 2018 or 2019 federal tax return.
-You would still receive this benefit if you hadn’t filed a tax return in those years, but you would have had to fill out some more paperwork, including Social Security beneficiaries.
+To receive these benefits automatically, you needed to have filed a 2018 or 2019 federal tax return.
+You would still receive this benefit if you hadn’t filed a tax return in those years, but you would have had to fill out additional paperwork, including Social Security beneficiaries.

-For those on Social Security Disability (SSI and SSDI), these payments will not affect your disability benefit amount if you are already receiving disability benefits, and will NOT affect your eligibility for Social Security Disability benefits.
-For those receiving SSI, the payments will not count as income or additional resources.
+For those on Social Security Disability (SSI and SSDI), these payments will not affect your disability benefit amount if you are already receiving disability benefits.
+It will NOT affect your eligibility for Social Security Disability benefits either.
+For those receiving SSI benefits, the payments will not count as income or additional resources.

 It is legal to draw SSDI and unemployment benefits without affecting the amounts received from the other program.
 However, if you are receiving unemployment and are awarded SSI, your unemployment benefits WILL reduce the amount you receive monthly through SSI.